Undergraduate students have one year of study at Stony Brook University in New York.

 Our Ph.D. students also spend time in both South Korea and New York.

-Four benefits of getting your degree at SUNY Korea can be summarized by four places: at SUNY Korea, you will be in the core of the economic, transport, and services area of South Korea that includes Incheon, Sondo, and Seoul.
+Four benefits of getting your degree at SUNY Korea can be summarized by four places: at SUNY Korea, you are in the core transport, services, and economic area of South Korea that includes Incheon, Songdo, and Seoul.

 Wider than Songdo, South Korea is a fast-paced economy and culture that is an international leader in digital development.
 South Korea has been in the OECD since 1996.
 The OECD countries (Organization for Economic Cooperation and Development) are the top-tier wealthiest and most productive industrial economies in the world.

-South Korea provides much of our global infrastructure, its shipping industry, and many electronic products such as color TVs, laptops, and smartphones.
-It has expanded into the culture industries with the worldwide popularity of its "K-wave" music, television dramas, and digital games.
-This is aided by some of the highest penetrations of smartphone use in the world at over 90 percent of the population.
+South Korea provides much of our global infrastructure, its shipping industry, and many electronic products such as color TVs, OLED screens, computer chips, laptops, and smartphones.
+It has expanded into the culture industries now with worldwide popularity of its "K-wave" music, television dramas, and digital games.
+Its digital culture is aided by some of the highest penetrations of smartphone use in the world at over 90 percent of the population.

 Plus, all of South Korea hosts blazing fast Internet speeds, rated as the world's fastest for a large country for over ten years running.
-South Korea also has a fast, safe, clean and very affordable system of public transportation (including electric bullet trains and inter-city subway lines) and public hospitals in a national health care system that are available at the same cheap rates for foreign nationals.
+South Korea also has an excellent and efficient public transportation system that is fast, safe, clean, and very affordable including a national network of electric bullet trains and inter-city subway lines.
+South Korea has public hospitals in its national health care system that are available at the same cheap rates for foreign nationals.

 Seoul: "Soul of Asia"